Dish of Pasta with Spinach Stems, 'Shrooms

 Most

-Making an Italian recipe, Pasta with Spinach & Mushrooms, left me with a lot of spinach stems.
-I adapted the recipe to use the stems, and liked it better than the original.
+I'm often left with a lot of spinach stems, so I adapted the Italian recipe Pasta with Spinach and 'Shrooms to use stems.
+I liked it better than the original.
 Spinach stems are sweeter than the leaves.

 1